Missy Elliott Reveals Diet, Workout Tricks For 30-Pound Weight Loss, Glowing Skin

 While performers like Elliott exercise and diet to look good, their exhausting on-stage performances require them to be in top physical condition, especially when they go on tour.

 In 2008, Elliott told multiple press outlets that she was diagnosed with Graves’ disease, an autoimmune disorder.
-Graves’ disease attacks the thyroid and can cause abrupt weight loss, anxiety, excessive sweating, insomnia and heart palpitations, according to the Mayo Clinic.
+Graves’ disease attacks the thyroid and can cause abrupt weight loss, anxiety, excessive sweating, insomnia, and heart palpitations, according to the Mayo Clinic.

 Grave’s disease is incurable, but can be managed through diet and exercise, which is what Elliott has been doing since her diagnosis.
 The four-time Grammy winner looks great and urged fans to stay motivated and emotionally healthy by staying positive and optimistic.